-Similarly, several Budget 2020 recommendations focus on looking after what the City already has:
+Similarly, several Budget 2020 recommendations focus on looking • after what the City already has:

-- Ongoing Water and Sewer and Paving Programs help ensure this linear infrastructure continues to support reliable and costeffective core services. - City Hall upgrades will repair the exterior concrete staircase to make them safer and extend their serviceable life, and the City Hall Space Study will explore creative ways to make better use of the building. - Fleet Management investments will redeploy existing units and acquire new ones to maximize lifespans and help reduce service interruptions. - Information Technology investments will help ensure this vital infrastructure continues to meet growing demands as residents and stakeholders look to the City to provide easily accessible services and information. - Design work will look at how best to introduce redundancy in the Sewage Force Main System for improved reliability. - Investments in backup generators at liftstations and replacement lagoon control structures will support the City's compliance with environmental and water licence regulations. - Replacing the flooring at the Library, Arenas, and Curling Club will help ensure the facilities are maintained to a reasonable standard of care.
+- Ongoing Water and Sewer and Paving Programs help ensure this linear infrastructure continues to support reliable and costeffective core services. - City Hall upgrades will repair the exterior concrete staircase to make them safer and extend their serviceable life. - Fleet Management investments will redeploy existing units and acquire new ones to maximize lifespans and help reduce service interruptions. - Information Technology investments will help ensure this vital infrastructure continues to meet growing demands as residents and stakeholders look to the City to provide easily accessible services and information. - Design work will look at how best to introduce redundancy in the Sewage Force Main System for improved reliability. - Investments in backup generators at liftstations and replacement lagoon control structures will support the City's compliance with environmental and water licence regulations. - Replacing the flooring at the Library, Arenas, and Curling Club will help ensure the facilities are maintained to a reasonable standard of care.